 A child theme is a modification of an existing theme retaining its basic style and functions.
 The original theme is called a parent theme and the new modified one is called a child theme.
 Creating your own WooCommerce Storefront child theme is a good way to go when you want to personalize your store without purchasing a new theme.

 Directly modifying a theme runs the risk of losing the modifications during the update.
 A child theme ensures that the modifications are preserved intact.
 Overall, developing a child theme is a faster process than creating a fresh theme.
 In addition, to those who are interested in WordPress theme development, creating a child theme is a great way to experiment and learn.

 It is advisable to have a proper backup of your site before you attempt to customize a theme.
 You need FTP-access to your host to upload the new child theme.

-To start with the process, create a style.css file for the child theme with the following example code given in the WooCommerce Docs.
+To start the process, create a style.css file for the child theme with the following example code given in the WooCommerce Docs.

 Next, change the template field to point to Storefront.

-One difference that you may have noticed here is that with Storefront you do not need the enqueue step that was followed while creating a child theme for twenty fifteen theme.
-When creating a child theme using Storefront, you only require a blank functions.php file and a style.css file to start the process.
+One difference that you may have noticed here is that with Storefront you do not need the enqueue step that was followed while creating a child theme for the twenty fifteen theme.
+When creating a child theme using Storefront, you only require a blank function.php file and a style.css file to start the process.